7 Birds That Eat Ticks

 Quail eat a large number of ticks while hunting for insects hiding in the grass.

-A common gamebird, the quail belongs to the family of ground-feeding birds Galliformes.
-They range throughout most of the world and live in a variety of habitats, but usually grasslands and open spaces.
+The quail belongs to the family of ground-feeding birds known as Galliformes.
+They range throughout most of the world and live in a variety of habitats, but they prefer grasslands and open woodlands.
 Traditionally hunted as game birds, many farmers now also raise quail for commercial production.
-Quail eat a wide variety of insects and plants but rank among the most prolific birds that eat ticks.
-When hunting for ticks, they will stick their heads into tall grass or bushes and pluck the offending bugs from leaves.
-Due to their abilities, they can greatly reduce the number of ticks in a yard or field.
+Quail eat a wide variety of insects and plants, but they are particularly adept at consuming ticks, as they forage on the ground where ticks are most commonly found.
+When hunting for ticks, they stick their heads into tall grass or bushes and pluck the bugs from leaves.

 #2.
 Chicken